 Do you have difficulty sleeping?

-If you’re someone who struggles with falling asleep and/or staying asleep, you might be wondering how you’ll ever get some rest and how to sleep throughout the night.
+If you’re someone who struggles with falling asleep or staying asleep, you might be wondering how you’ll ever get some rest and how to sleep throughout the night.

-My 12 Rituals for Gaining a Better Night’s Sleep
+Cognitive Performance’s 12 Rituals for a Restful Night’s Sleep

 Ritual One: Going to Bed Early and Rising Early

 Most highly successful people go to be at the same time every evening and wake up early.
 It may seem obvious, but make sure you’re giving yourself enough time to actually sleep!
 If you are not accustomed to going to bed early, at first you should start by going to bed when you are sleepy.
 Regardless of the time you go to sleep, set your alarm to get up early (think 5:30 AM-6: 30 AM).
 You may have to tough it out for a few days without a full 7 to 8 hours of sleep until your body clock resets.
 Within a few days, you will be going to bed earlier and waking up earlier naturally.
 Stick to going to bed right around the same time every night to get your body into the routine.
 Make sure that you are getting the right amount of sleep for YOU, not based on what anyone else chooses.